aquariumbio/pfish/README.md

 with the new login name and password.
 The name of this configuration will be automatically set to "local".

-To add another login configuration, use the command
+To add an additional login configuration, use the command

 ```bash
 pfish configure add -n <configuration-name> -l <user-login> -p <user-password> -u <instance-url>